Email marketing is still an essential element of any business.

 - Pipedrive (native MailChimp integration)

-From the 28 CRMs I discussed in my above-mentioned article, 24 (roughly 86%) can be integrated with MailChimp either natively or via Zapier or another API integration bridge tool.
+Of the 28 CRMs I discussed above, 24 (roughly 86%) can be integrated with MailChimp natively or via Zapier or another API integration bridge tool.

-Being able to integrate MailChimp in that many CRMs tailored to the real estate industry is a good sign, and makes this email marketing provider generally a good fit for real estate professionals.
+Integrating MailChimp in that many CRMs tailored to the real estate industry is a good sign and makes this email marketing provider generally a good fit for real estate professionals.

-However, you may want to keep in mind that some of the mentioned CRMs already have their own email marketing feature, albeit sometimes with limitations.
+However, you may want to remember that some of the mentioned CRMs already have their own email marketing feature, albeit sometimes with limitations.

-These limitations are often related to advanced email marketing automation logic, where MailChimp can be a good add-on to fill this gap.
+These limitations are often related to advanced email marketing automation logic, where MailChimp can be an excellent add-on to fill this gap.

 For basic email marketing, it can be a bit redundant to additionally integrate MailChimp with a CRM platform that offers the same email marketing functionality.

 When it comes to the pop-up forms, you can determine where and when they “pop up.”

-Another option is to add a MailChimp form to the sidebar, footer, or any other place on your real estate website.
+Another option is adding a MailChimp form to your real estate website’s sidebar, footer, or any other place.

 These forms are also easily shareable across different marketing channels and are also mobile-friendly.

-MailChimp’s audience dashboard features clickable sections that allow you to launch campaigns based on the data it provides you.
+MailChimp’s audience dashboard features clickable sections allowing you to launch campaigns based on the data it provides.

 The data you gather here allows you to detect certain patterns in your audience (e.g., trends) and then segment this audience.

 So, the audience dashboard is directly interwoven with the segmentation feature.

-For example, if you send a mix of new property listings to your audience and you find out that a majority clicked on properties in the price range between 250k and 350k, you could create a new segment and then send only property listings in this price range to this new segment in the future.
+For example, send a mix of new property listings to your audience, and you find out that most clicked on properties in the price range between 250k and 350k.
+You could create a new segment and then send only property listings in this price range to this new segment in the future.

 Further features based on the data you can analyze: